Here’s how ‘Misbehaving,’ the catchy ‘Righteous Gemstones’ earworm, came together

 A consequential stage direction

-Baby Billy Gemstone, the character played by Walton Goggins, was originally in a musical duo with his sister Amy Lee Gemstone (Jennifer Nettles), the now-deceased wife of patriarch preacher Eli Gemstone (John Goodman).
+Baby Billy Gemstone, the character played by Walton Goggins, was originally in a musical duo with his sister Aimee-Leigh Gemstone (Jennifer Nettles), the now-deceased wife of patriarch preacher Eli Gemstone (John Goodman).
 If the pair’s music was going to be mentioned, it stands to reason it would eventually have to be played.

 Danny McBride: It’s kind of funny how we come quickly the song came together.
 [Staff writer] John Carcieri wrote in the third episode when you first meet Baby Billy, he had just kind of written a stage direction that there’s an album cover on the wall that says Misbehaving, and it’s Baby Billy and young Amy Lee.
 Then eventually we got to writing an episode where we decided you’re going to finally hear the song.

 Edi Patterson: The first time you hear it is episode five, but we knew it existed, and it had been referenced earlier.
-So we kind of had this idea floating around for a while of Amy Lee and Baby Billy were this duo, and we had decided that’s what their hit song was named, but we didn’t know what that song was going to be yet.
+So we kind of had this idea floating around for a while of Aimee-Leigh and Baby Billy were this duo, and we had decided that’s what their hit song was named, but we didn’t know what that song was going to be yet.
 Then the day came when, where we realized ‘Oh right, this song is gonna be performed in this show.’
 Then it came that time where we were like, ‘Oh shit, now this needs to be an actual song.’

 Spitting lyrics back and forth